-Component of Asset Management Vision Asset Management Functions Scenario One Strategy Outcomes Scenario Two Strategy Outcomes Scenario Three Strategy Outcomes Processes & Procedures Council has quality processes and procedures that are efficient and consistent, enabling improved Asset Valuations Recognition and measurement of asset the measurement of fair value and depre of assets.
-Recognition and measurement of asset valuations are consistent with the enhanced asset management planning, including the measurement of fair value and depreciation expense based on enhanced understanding of useful lives and deterioration of assets.
-Asset valuations undertaken by adequately skilled and t ncies.
-Asset condition assessments are dition assessments.
-The asset condition manner.
-Training and Development Our vision for training and development is to create a dynamic and empowered workforce that excels in managing our infrastructure and resources.
+Component of Asset Management Vision Asset Management Functions Scenario One Strategy Outcomes Scenario Two Strategy Outcomes Scenario Three Strategy Outcomes Processes & Procedures Council has quality processes and procedures that are efficient and consistent, enabling improved data.
+Asset Valuations Recognition and measurement of asset valuations are consistent with the enhanced asset management planning, the measurement of fair value and depreciation expense based on enhanced understanding of useful lives and det of assets.
+Asset Valuations Asset valuations are planned with the undertaken by adequately skilled and tra assessments are used to update the asses nined inspectors to provide reliable condi tion assessments.
+The asset condition Training and Development Our vision for training and development is to create a dynamic and empowered workforce that excels in managing infrastructure and resources.
 We aspire to foster a culture of continuous learning, where every team member is equipped with the knowledge and skills necessary to optimise the performance and longevity of our assets.
-Through robust training and development, we will empower our workforce to drive efficiency, sustainability, and excellence in asset management, benefiting both our organisation and the community we serve.
-Understanding the Assets Councillors, management, and officers have a good understanding of the current state of our assets, including access to accurate information on condition, capacity, functionality, criticality, common asset failure causes, risk, future demand lifecycle deterioration.
-An Annual whole of Council report, State of the Assets is presented to Council, in addition to cyclic workshops on asset classes within Council's Asset Portfolio.
-Asset Inspections Condition and maintenance inspections are planned and scheduled with relevant updates applied to the asset register in a timely manner.
-Reactive inspections are undertaken as required to respond in a timely manner to damage or defects.
-Asset Portfolio liver on the asset management objectives ts and access to improved data within the Planning Enhanced scheduling of maintenance aims to transition from a high reliance upon reactive works to a target balance of 70% scheduled & 30% reactive works.
-Council acknowledges that some assets are run to fail and therefore the response will always be reactive, as well as reactive maintenance being a requirement of a weather event or disaster management situation.
-Acquisition Acquisition of assets (including construction) is based upon enhanced planning and understanding of service need Decision gateways have been developed within the Project Lifecycle Management (PLM) system administered by the eP to ensure the acquisition of assets does not progress unless funding and other considerations are acceptable to proceed
+Through robust train and development, we will empower our workforce to drive efficiency, sustainability, and excellence in asset management benefiting both our organisation and the community we serve.
+Understanding the Assets Councillors, management, and officers had accurate information on condition, capacificecycle deterioration.
+An Annual whole councillors on asset classes within Councillors. city, functionality, criticality, common ass of Council report, State of the Assets is pr et failure causes, risk, future demand, Asset Inspections Condition and maintenance inspections a timely manner.
+Reactive inspections are t Asset Portfolio Asset Strategy Team maintains current A outlined in this Strategy.
+Planning is base AMIS and GIS. sset Management Plans that plan to deliv d upon better understanding of the assets er on the asset management objectives and access to improved data within the Planning Enhanced scheduling of maintenance aims to transition from a high reliance upon reactive works to a target balance scheduled & 30% reactive works.
+Council acknowledges that some assets are run to fail and therefore the respanding by the reactive, as well as reactive maintenance being a requirement of a weather event or disaster maintenance being a requirement of a weather event or disaster maintenance.
+Acquisition Acquisition of assets (including construction) is based upon enhanced planning and understanding of section Decision gateways have been developed within the Project Lifecycle Management (PLM) system administered to ensure the acquisition of assets does not progress unless funding and other considerations are acceptable